-Martin Turner is currently a Management Consultant working in the Health Sector in the UK and numerous other countries.
+Martin Turner is currently a management consultant working in the health sector in the UK and numerous other countries.
 These have included Ministry of Health departments in Jamaica, Lithuania, Iraq, Kazakhstan and, more recently, Serbia.
-He is also Finance Director of a private health company in the UK.
+He was also finance director of a private health company in the UK.

 Martin is a very keen sports fan - especially rugby union, and tries to play golf when he finds the time!